-Tell me what to do
+\rightarrow Tell me what to do

-Software can be so abstract, that the way how software affects people is often through the metaphors it uses.
-What we remember is the animal on the start-screen, not the algorithm that it uses.
-For an artistic engagement I think it is important, to carefully examine the different parts of software and then reflect on their use - like the metaphor of the user manual.
+Software can be so abstract, that the way software affects people is often through the metaphors it uses.
+What we remember is the animal-icon on the start screen, not the algorithm that it uses.
+For an artistic engagement, I think it is crucial, to carefully examine the different parts of software and then reflect on their use - like for example the user manual.
 The manual of most programs is part of the software.
 Actually, the manual is software.
-The handbook does not come in a physical form anymore.
-Just as the software does not ship on Floppy or CD-ROMs.
-Software is a download (or a service, that is only running online4), so it never really enters the physical space anymore and thus, it becomes even more abstract.
+The handbook does not come in a physical form anymore, just as the software does not ship on Floppy or CD-ROMs.
+Software is a download (or a service, that is only running online4), so the users cannot touch it anymore and thus, it becomes even more abstract.
 Through the handbook, the software manifests itself as a tool.
-A tool, that has certain functions and the manual describes how to use those functions correctly.
+A tool that has certain functions and the manual describes how to use those functions correctly.
 Nowadays, the handbook often constitutes a space that stays undiscovered.
-If we want to consider software as an artistic material, the handbook can also gain new functions as a description, as a space for thoughts.
+If we want to consider software as an artistic material, the handbook can further gain new functions as a description, as a space for thoughts.
 The handbook was also used as a metaphor at the readme festival 2005 to guide visitors through an exhibition of software.
 Software often remains invisible in its functions and statements, so it is necessary to describe what it is doing.
-The manual illustrates the fact, that the "user" needs to be informed what to do with software and how to use it.
+The manual illustrates the fact that the "user" needs to be informed about what to do with software and how to use it.

-I close the help, and find my way back to the text.
+I close the help window and find my way back to the text.
 In the meantime, Kittler turns towards his punchline: There is no software.